swlacy/hugoblog/README.md

-My personal blog, remade in Hugo for simplicity of future development.
+My personal blog, hosted at [swlacy.com](https://swlacy.com), remade in Hugo for simplicity of future development.
 Built with Hugo.
 Uses PaperMod, installed as a git submodule.

 ```